digital-nomad-cheng/tvm/README.md

   - [x] Merge nn.conv2d + nn.bias_add + nn.relu - 26/Sep/2023
   - [ ] nn.depthwise_conv2d
   - [ ] ...
+- [x] Reduce memory traffic by allocating input and output tensor at initializing engine time instead of per run.
+Increase the speed by 20% for AlexNet.
+5/Oct
 - [ ] Fallback to layout packing
 - [ ] Support dispath subgraph instead of per layer
 - [ ] Reduce memory traffic when copying weights and tensors from tvm to ncnn, perhaps using tvm as ncnn::Mat's allocator